Maurice Costello

-Maurice George Costello (February 22, 1877 – October 29, 1950) was a prominent American vaudeville actor of the late 1890s and early 1900s who later played a principal role in early American films as leading man, supporting player, and director.
+Maurice George Costello (February 22, 1877 – October 29, 1950) was an American vaudeville and film actor who was a member of Vitagraph, the first motion picture stock company ever formed.

 Early life

 Costello was born in Pittsburgh, Pennsylvania to Irish immigrants Ellen (née Fitzgerald; born 1853) and Thomas Costello (born 1852).
 His father Thomas died while repairing a blast furnace at Andrew Carnegie's Union Iron Mill when Maurice was just five months old.
 He had a strongly Irish upbringing, living with his mother, her Irish brother, and many Irish immigrant boarders.